-New subsection 51.01(5) adds the offence of selling or offering for sale, or distributing on a commercial scale, any label or packaging, in any form, knowing that the listed circumstances are met.
-Those circumstances are essentially the same as are listed in new subsection 51.01(4).
+New subsection 51.01(5) adds the offence of selling or offering for sale, or distributing on a commercial scale, any label or packaging, in any form, if the sale, distribution or advertisement of goods or services in association with the label or packaging would be contrary to section 19 or 20 of the Trade-marks Act and the person committing the offence knows that the listed circumstances are met.
+Those circumstances are the same as the ones listed in new subsection 51.01(4).